 Someone who has not been declined insurance coverage in the past

-If you ’re in poor health or have a risky hobby, like skydiving, you may not be eligible.
-Heritable health conditions in your family health history, like breast cancer, will automatically disqualify you.
+Heritable health conditions in your family health history, like breast cancer, may disqualify you.

 Being disqualified from accelerated underwriting doesn’t mean you can’t get life insurance.
 You’ll just go through traditional underwriting with a full medical exam.
 Approval percentages vary among accelerated underwriting insurers.